OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 ---
 ms.date: 05/01/2019
 description: Request, stream, and cancel streaming of external data to your workbook with custom functions in Excel
-title: Receive and handle data with custom functions (preview)
+title: Receive and handle data with custom functions
 localization_priority: Priority
 ---